szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 Both DVC and Pachyderm assume you're going to do some amount of development on your local machine.

 Pachyderm makes sense if you plan to always be running models in containers, and the enterprise version includes encryption over the wire, and role-based access controls.
-Pachyderm is really meant to be used for *serving* models, not just tracking and developing them.
+Pachyderm is meant to be used for *serving* models, not just tracking and developing them.

 If you know you're *not* going to be using containers to serve your models, and you primarily want something to help you with